-“The only way forward is to fundamentally change,” says CEO Kristin Dunne, describing Tourism Bay’s ambitious destination plan called The Love of Tourism.
+“The only way forward is to fundamentally change,” says CEO Kristin Dunne, describing Tourism Bay of Plenty’s ambitious destination plan called The Love of Tourism.
 To make fundamental changes, destination marketing organizations (DMOs) often require an expanded organizational mandate, and this case is no different.

 In part one of this two-part interview, Dunne explained why regenerative tourism and social license are the heart of the new plan for responsible tourism growth.
 Start there before you continue with part two.

 Then, read onward to find out how Tourism Bay of Plenty’s The Love of Tourism plan came to be, thanks to an expanded mandate and support from a significant, non-traditional tourism partner.
 She describes innovative new roles within her organization and recommendations for other DMOs looking to nurture a more responsible tourism economy.

 David Archer, Editorial Manager, Destination Think: How did you find the support and funding you needed to complete an ambitious, long-term project like The Love of Tourism?

 Kristin Dunne, CEO at Tourism Bay of Plenty: Funding in New Zealand is difficult and it’s the major limiting factor for tourism management.
 When I came into this role in May 2016, I knew we needed to fundamentally change Tourism Bay of Plenty’s role in the community, our purpose and our values.
 I looked overseas to find examples of what we should be working towards with our transition into a destination management organization (DMO).